Crude pulls back on rising U.S. fuel stockpiles

-NEW YORK (Reuters) - Crude futures reversed course, moving sharply lower on Thursday after U.S. data showed gasoline inventories rose unexpectedly last week, overshadowing a bullish drawdown in crude.
+NEW YORK (Reuters) - Crude futures reversed course, falling more than $1 a barrel on Thursday after U.S. data showed gasoline inventories rose unexpectedly last week, overshadowing a bullish drawdown in crude.

 Earlier in the session, both contracts had traded higher, encouraged by a weaker dollar and evidence of strong U.S. fuel demand.

-Emerging market stocks, bonds and currencies have plunged in recent weeks in response to financial crises in the likes of Turkey, South Africa and Venezuela.
+Emerging market stocks, bonds and currencies have plunged in recent weeks in response to financial crises in places like Turkey, South Africa and Venezuela.

 “In the last week we’ve seen the focus shift again from supply back to demand and the continued calamity in emerging market stocks, bonds and currencies is weighing on the medium and longer-term demand outlook,” said Saxo Bank senior manager Ole Hansen.